PGSSoft/AutoMate/Documentation/AutoMate environments.md

 ]
 ```

-The `shouldCleanBefore` will remove all existing events or reminders on the phone or simulator before adding a new one.
+The `shouldCleanBefore` will remove all existing events or reminders on a phone or simulator before adding a new one.

 For handling in the application and for full list of possible values please refer
 to the [`AutoMate - AppBuddy`](https://github.com/PGSSoft/AutoMate-AppBuddy) documentation.

+**Note:**

+A calendar has to exist on a simulator or on an iPhone for EventKit launch environments to work.

 ## Contacts

 `ContactLaunchEnvironment` can pass to the application list of JSON files
 with contacts which will be created on the application start.

-In the test file:
+In a test file:

 ```swift
 let contacts = ContactLaunchEnvironment(shouldCleanBefore: true, resources: (fileName: "michael", bundleName: "Test data"))